-Being a substance abuse counsellor is a demanding job that requires patience, compassion and a desire to help people, not a job everybody is cut out for.
-Since there are many different types of addicts, and a lot of them, counsellors are people in high demand and have very stressful jobs dealing with tough situations of addicts every day.
+Being a registerd substance disorder counsellor is a demanding job that requires empathy, patience, compassion and a desire to help people, not a job everybody is cut out for.
+Since there are many different types of people, and a lot of them, counsellors are people in high demand and have very stressful jobs dealing with tough situations every day.

 Substance abuse counsellors offer addicts a platform from which they obtain the strategies to fight their addiction.

-Counsellors see drug addicts in both group and one-on-one therapy sessions, each designed specifically based on the individual needs and situation of the addict.
+Counsellors see people in both group and one-on-one therapy sessions, each designed specifically based on the individual needs and situation of the person.

 These sessions are always challenging for a counsellor because they cannot predict what comes up in these sessions and sometimes a crisis may come up that needs a quick intervention.

 The counsellors are required to be sympathetic, non-judgemental and supportive no matter what situation they find themselves in.